chen7david/cognito-client/README.md

 - **Camel-Cased Attributes**: All attributes are automatically converted to camelCase for a more JavaScript-friendly experience.
 - **User Operations**: Full support for user authentication, registration, and profile management.
 - **Admin Operations**: Complete administrative capabilities for user management in Cognito.
-- **Error Handling**: Improved error handling with clear error messages.
+- **Direct Error Handling**: Original AWS Cognito errors are passed through for complete control over error handling.
 - **Testability**: Designed with testing in mind, allowing for easy mocking and test utilities.

 ## Installation